alearecuest/alearecuest-holbertonschool-simple_shell/README.md

 ### RETURN VALUE

-The **_`$eloco$h_** shell returns the number of characters printed (excluding the NULL byte used to end output to strings).
+The **_`$heloco$h_** shell returns the number of characters printed (excluding the NULL byte used to end output to strings).
 If the format argument is NULL or if an invalid specifier is provided, the function returns -1.

 ### EXAMPLE